Brazil Digital Nomad Visa - 2026 Update

 Step 1: Check Your Eligibility

-Before gathering your documents, make sure you meet Brazil’s remote worker visa requirements:
+Before starting your application, confirm that you meet Brazil’s digital nomad visa requirements:

 You have private health insurance valid in Brazil